thanhphat2609/OnlineRetail_Analysis/README.md

 - **Apache Airflow**: Apache Airflow is a workflow automation tool that allows you to define, schedule, and monitor complex data workflows.
 It acts like a task scheduler for your data engineering processes, ensuring that each step in your pipeline is executed in the correct order and dependencies are managed efficiently.

-- **Data Build Tools (DBT)**: DBT is a data transformation tool that enables you to build and manage your data models using SQL.
+- **Data Build Tool (DBT)**: DBT is a data transformation tool that enables you to build and manage your data models using SQL.
 It facilitates transformations and data modeling within your data warehouse, integrating with workflow orchestrators like Airflow to automate the execution of data transformation tasks and ensuring that your data is ready for analysis.

 # **2. Data Architecture**